Attend a Christmas concert

 Everyone these days seems to be talking about hygge, a Danish word that sums up that warm feeling of contentment and happiness you experience when you relax at home with someone you love.
 Hygge is all about throwing on a soft woollen jumper, slipping your feet into some cosy slippers, snuggling up with a mug of hot chocolate, lighting a candle or two – what’s not to like?

 Try one of these Scandinavian recipes for a hygge-inspired meal

 Deck the halls

 If you and your partner can’t resist a challenge, set yourselves a task to see who can create the best Christmas decorations.
 Whether you gather holly for your fireplace, find colourful paper to make garlands or cover an orange with cloves, it’ll be fun seeing who is the most inventive.
 If you’re struggling for creative ideas, make your dog a Bonio wreath!

 Bake a Christmas cake

 Missing the Great British Bake Off?
 Then make a date to relive the drama in your own kitchen, baking a Christmas cake.
 If you plan to add a drop of brandy to your recipe, pour yourselves a glass too and raise a toast to Christmas while the cake is in the oven.
 Prefer to spice things up a little?
-Mary Berry’s gingerbread house may be the answer.
+Paul Hollywood’s gingerbread house may be the answer.

 Try one of these delicious Christmas baking ideas